3DiVi/face-sdk/README.md

 </p>

 5. Copy the Face SDK License (`3divi_face_sdk.lic`) to the `license` folder
-6. To explore the features of Face SDK, check out our [samples](doc/en/samples) that will show you how to work with C ++, Java, and C # API.
+6. To explore the features of Face SDK, check out our [samples](doc/en/samples) that will show you how to work with C++, Java, C#, and Python API.

 # Development